-- Ice – pop little toys into ice cube trays or cups of water and put in freezer to freeze.
-Take out at different to see how the water is changing.
+- Ice – pop little toys into ice cube trays or cups of water and put in the freezer.
 Once frozen children can hold the ice cubes and watch them melting, revealing the toys.

 - Make up a big batch of spaghetti, leave to cool and let your little one explore.
 Have fun talking about what it looks and feels like.
 Try adding some food colouring too.

 - For children who are a bit cautious of mess try starting with very small quantities, a small egg cup full of shaving foam , playdough, gloop etc. then gradually build up to a bowl or tray.